Current as of September 2017

 - behavior determined not to be a manifestation of his or her disability, or

-- offenses involving weapons, drugs, or serious bodily injury, the child must continue to receive educational services.
+- offenses involving weapons, drugs, or serious bodily injury.

 This includes children who are either suspended or expelled for behavior determined not to be a manifestation of their disability, and children who have been placed in an interim alternative educational setting (IAES) because of violations involving “special circumstances“–drugs, weapons, or serious bodily injury.